 I am Dr Mayada Haydar, Trainee Breast Clinician.
-I am in my first year on the new Breast Clinician Credential Pilot.
+I am in my first year on the new Credential in Breast Disease Management.

 I finished my post graduate radiology training in Syria in 2001 and subsequently specialised in breast radiology.
 Civil war started in Syria in 2011.
 Circumstances deteriorated and in 2013 I moved to the UK with my husband and children.
 I registered with the GMC but as my Syrian radiology qualifications are not recognised in the UK, I was unable to work as a Radiologist.
 I accepted a local job in geriatric medicine but continued to look for opportunities to re-join breast services.

-In 2019 the new Breast Clinician Credential Pilot opened for applications and I applied.
+In 2019 the new Credential in Breast Disease Management opened for applications and I applied.
 I started my training at the Nightingale Centre in Manchester (part of Manchester University NHS Foundation Trust) in August 2019, where my training will continue for three years.
-As a trainee on the Credential Pilot I undergo training in three areas: radiology, family history and surgical clinics.
+As a trainee on the Credential Pilot I undergo training in three areas: breast radiology, family history and surgical clinics.

 In the radiology component of my training, I work in symptomatic and screening services.
 I am enhancing my diagnostic skills and learning about new imaging technologies.
 I particularly enjoy developing new interventional skills which I did not get the chance to do in Syria.
 I also regularly attend Multidisciplinary Team meetings, which are a great opportunity to follow up patients I have come across in clinic and discuss their management.
 I have also undergone physics training in preparation for the FRCR physics exam, which is required for successful completion of the Credential.